wyntau/dotfiles/README.md

     - monokai-custom - git submodule, Monokai-custom colorscheme
     - Preference.sublime-settings - the Preference file
     - README.md - the list of sublime packages I use
+- tmux - all things about _tmux_
+    - tmux.conf - tmux config
 - vim - all things about _VIM_
     - vimrc - the config for **vim**
 - zsh - all things about *zsh*